SonaliRajaram/Blockchain-Neuro-Tiles-Game/README.md

 ## Blockchain Memory Game

 A decentralized memory game built on the Ethereum blockchain.
 Players match cards to earn unique NFT rewards, demonstrating blockchain integration with interactive web applications.
-It is built for Mild Cognitive Impairement (MCI) Patients to improve their memory retention.
+It is deployed for Mild Cognitive Impairement (MCI) Patients to improve their memory retention.

 ## Features